tomsch420/krrood/.junie/guidelines.md

 ## Documentation
 - Write docstrings in ReStructuredText format
 - Write docstrings that explain what the function does and not how it does it
-- Do not inference type information for docstring
+- Do not create type information for docstring
 - Keep docstrings short and concise

 ## Misc